deco3500-2017/team-apollo/README.md

 (What is your project and what dilemma does it aim to address.)

-Venu is a project that intends to improve the quality of the community's nights when they go out to venues in their local city.
+_Venu_ is a project that intends to improve the quality of the community's nights when they go out to venues in their local city.
 Today there is currently no way of making an informed decision as to what locale or venue have the best atmosphere at the time people choose to go out.
 The best people can do currently is to choose from their favourite venues, or source information from friends or social media outlets on any given night out.
-By utilising social and mobile technology in conjunction, Venu hopes to help people make a more information decision before they out for the night.
+By utilising social and mobile technology in conjunction with one another, _Venu_ hopes to help people make a more informed decision before they out for the night.

 ## Tags